GodotModding/godot-mod-loader/README.md

 Holding <kbd>ALT</kbd> during startup will invert the behavior: skip selection screen without the skip flag and show it with the skip flag

+### Installing mods
+First, you will have to download a mod for your game.
+When downloading a mod always keep the basics in mind:
+1. always confirm your sources are trustworthy
+   - (yes, even your friends, it could be someone else using their account)
+2. check the mod sources yourself or have someone else check for obvious bad stuff, for example:
+   - random executables
+   - a mod using the OS class (has access to your computer system)
+   - something that's not an asset
+   - something that's not game code (not .gd)
+3. if unsure, better ask the community!

+Sources to download from are -
+Steam workshop, for officially supported Steam games Thunderstore, for unsupported and non-Steam games Official Discord communities (be careful)

+Have a mod?
+Good.
+Don't unzip it and place it inside the `mods` folder alongside the game (see [Folder locations](#folder-locations))

 ## For Mod Developers